Martingales in Reductive Homogeneous spaces: Abstract

 \section{Abstract}

-This work is about the martingales in a reductive homogeneous space.
-Viewing the homogenous space as a principal fiber bundle we can show an one-to-one correspondence between martingales in homogenous space and horizontal martingales in the Lie group.
-This fact allows us to show that every martingale is written in function of a local martingale.
-Moreover, we show a way to characterize the martingales in homogenous space with aid to the stochastic logarithm.
-Using this fact we study the martingales in the spheres $S^{n}, n\geq 2$.
+The subject of this work is to study martingales in a reductive homogeneous space with respect to a symmetric connection.
+Our basic idea is to view homogenous spaces as principal fiber bundles and, thus, to study martingales on homogeneous space with aid of horizontal martingales on Lie group.
+Furthermore, using the stochastic logarithm we give a characterization of martingales on homogenous space.
+To end, we study the martingales in spheres $S^{n}$ and $SL(n,\mathbb{R})/SO(n,\mathbb{R})$, $n \geq 2$.

 {\bf Key words:} Homogeneous space; martingales; stochastic analysis on manifolds

 {\bf MSC2010 subject classification:} 22F30, 58J65, 60H30, 60G48